Vignesh-2109/Fepta/README.md

 ## 🎥 Overview

-**StreamAura** is a cutting-edge live streaming application that enables users to register, log in, and create up to **50 concurrent live streams**.
+**StreamAura** is a cutting-edge live streaming application that enables users to register, log in, and create live streams.
 With robust backend services and seamless video feed merging, StreamAura guarantees high-quality streaming directly to YouTube.

 ## ✨ Features